Bhagyashri-F/delta-demo/README.md

 # delta-demo
-this is demo for git &amp; gitHub class
+this is demo for git &amp; gitHub class.